+(Pictured at right) The marine biodiversity of the Arctic continues to offer tremendous opportunities for exploration.
+White indicates no records, blue indicates few records, and red indicates many records.
+Image courtesy of Edward Vanden Berghe, using the IOC's Ocean Biogeographic Information System (OBIS) data.

-1. Set Strategic Goals & Priorities The OE program must establish processes in order to define program boundaries and set measurable goals and priorities mindful of the particular risks of exploration (i.e. accept risk, unpredictability) As the OE program enters its second decade, its most fundamental need is to revisit strategic goals and priorities, including those established by the 2000 Panel, and to have a regular and transparent process to update them.
+1. Set Strategic Goals & Priorities

+The Ocean Exploration Program must establish processes in order to define program boundaries and set measurable goals and priorities mindful of the particular nature of exploration that is, accepting of risk and unpredictability

+As the Ocean Exploration Program enters its second decade, its most fundamental need is to revisit strategic goals and priorities, including those established by the 2000 Panel, and to have a regular and transparent process to update them.
 De facto priorities during the first decade included recruiting staff members, developing contracting and granting procedures, and securing the Okeanos Explorer as well as participating opportunistically in expeditions.
 The time is now right to set substantive goals for the program, actively.
 The fact that OER operates at a level of about \$20 million per year rather than the \$75 million the 2000 Panel recommended adds urgency to setting goals and priorities.

-The present panel did not itself seek to set priorities or, for example, recommend cruise tracks.
-We believe goal setting and prioritization should be the continuing responsibility of the OER office, assisted by the Advisory Board now in formation, in a transparent process involving the larger community, including stakeholders of various kinds.
+The present Panel did not itself seek to set priorities or, for example, recommend cruise tracks.
+We believe goal setting and prioritization should be the continuing responsibility of OER, assisted by the Advisory Board now in formation, in a transparent process involving the larger community, including stakeholders of various kinds.
 In fact, the first action NOAA needs to take is to set the process for definition of program boundaries and development of goals and priorities.

 We are mindful that voyaging into the unknown should and will bring surprises, and that OER should accept a higher level of risk than more traditional research funders.
 However, broad priorities can be set about, for example, geography or habitat, and targets for number of expeditions, days at sea, and leveraging.
-Finally, the OE program will be evaluated by inputs (such as ship days), processes (such as competitive procedures used to select expeditions), and outcomes (such as discoveries, mapped seafloor, data volume, publications, and increased public understanding).
-The OE program should have goals and priorities with respect to inputs, processes, and outcomes.
+Finally, the Ocean Exploration Program will be evaluated by inputs (such as ship days), processes (such as competitive procedures used to select expeditions), and outcomes (such as discoveries, mapped seafloor, data volume, publications, and increased public understanding).
+The Ocean Exploration Program should have goals and priorities with respect to inputs, processes, and outcomes.

 A possible major goal is resource stability over a decade, starting at \$20 million per year.
-This amount would be without any financial obligations associated with the National Undersea Research Program (NURP), which has sometimes been managed in conjunction with the OE program.
+This amount would be without any financial obligations associated with the National Undersea Research Program (NURP), which has sometimes been managed in conjunction with the Ocean Exploration Program.
 An area for especially careful articulation is cooperative international expeditions, which may be politically directed, and for which there should be clear benefits, such as unique access to an EEZ and a (substantially) paying partner.

-Exploration program uses telepresence to allow scientists in multiple locations to study species, like this crab from Indonesia's deep ocean, in real time.
-Courtesy of NOAA.
-The Ocean
+The Ocean Exploration program uses telepresence to allow scientists in multiple locations to study species. like this crab from Indonesia's deep ocean, in real time.
+Courtesy of NOAA's Okeanos Explorer Program.

 ROV Little Hercules hovers above tube worms.
-Courtesy of NOAA.
+Courtesy of NOAA's Okeanos Explorer Program.

 Vice President Hubert Humphrey in 1967 at the swearing-in ceremony of the membership of the Commission on Marine Sciences, Engineering and Resources-the Stratton Commission-whose report led to the creation of NOAA.
-Courtesy of NOAA.
+Courtesy of NOAA's Office of Ocean Exploration and Research.

 2. NOAA Leadership Support Required